sci-42ver/SICP_SDF/sicp_notes.md

 - [x] 3 just see the book.
 - [x] 4
   - both will redefine `quote`.
+### rec18
+This is less appropriate here.
+But [6_001_sp_2007_rec] doesn't have one corresponding one.
+This is much more trivial than the book exercises.
 # Colophon
 - > is image of the engraving is hosted by J. E. Johnson of New Goland.
   [See](https://www.pinterest.com/newgottland/mechanisms/) -> [this](https://www.pinterest.com/pin/116108496617565759/)